 One third of the final mark will be derived from the project dissertation.

-Two thirds of the final mark will be derived from assessments of the 9 core and 3 elective modules.
-Modules will be assessed by means of a combination of written course work, individual/group seminar presentations and a multi-choice or short answer examination.
+Two thirds of the final mark will be derived from assessments of the 8 core and 2 optional taught modules.
+Modules will be assessed by means of a combination of written course work, individual and group seminar presentations and multiple choice or short answer examinations.
 These assessments will take place during or shortly after completion of each module.

 This MSc is suitable for those looking for a career in biotechnology and related industrial sectors where employees need multidisciplinary knowledge.
 Graduates work in a wide range of jobs including project management, business development and general managerial positions.